 Real estate is quite a traditional industry, with many individual real estate agencies managing all aspects of marketing with a small team, which can be inefficient.
-Flat-fee agents take a different approach by:
+Fixed-fee agents take a different approach by:

 - Working for a fair salary, meaning they don’t have to make quick sales to guarantee their income – you can trust that their negotiations will be in your best interest